zakariaGatter/baur/README.md

 # BAUR
-(Still in Development in you find any issues or bugs please report)
+(Still in Development if you find any issues or bugs please report)

 ## Table of Contents